donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 .. figure:: figures/helpers.*
    :align: center

-   Sequence diagram of the interaction between LteHelper and EpcHelper
+   Sequence diagram of the interaction between LteHelper and NgcHelper